sachadorf1/SRE_Gatling/README.md

 ![](img/Gatling_Inspect_Network.jpg)

-- Click on the down arrow to export the HAR file
+- Click on the down arrow to export the HAR file (4 in diagram)
 - Save it in your C folder and give it an appropriate name (e.g. sacha_app_posts_recorder.har)

 ## Run a test